 Trust&Travel has selected the following historical estates situated in the Veneto area near Treviso, Padua and Vicenza, as well as a Palazzo in Venice.
 They stick out for the beauty of their location and the quality of their services.
 You can choose a charming agriturismo cottage, a luxury villa with pool or a magnificently luxurious Renaissance villa with full staff.

 Click onto each of the following estates to find out more about the available rentals, the quality of their service and their location and surroundings.

-3 luxuriously appointed apartments situated withing the privately owned Ca’nova palazzo, 5 minutes from San Marco and Harry’s bar, and opposite Punta dell Dogana and Santa Maria della Salute.
+3 luxuriously appointed apartments situated within the privately owned Ca’nova palazzo, 5 minutes from San Marco and Harry’s bar, and opposite Punta dell Dogana and Santa Maria della Salute.

 Veneto is fascinating.